Top 5 2nd Quarter Trades of Na - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Navalign, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Nationwide Asset Management LLC’s top five trades of the quarter.

-The guru established a new position worth 332,919 shares in ARCA:FBND, giving the stock a 6.77% weight in the equity portfolio.
-Shares traded for an average price of $47.57 during the quarter.
+The guru sold out of their 478,000-share investment in ARCA:EFA.
+Previously, the stock had a 25.21% weight in the equity portfolio.
+Shares traded for an average price of $67 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Fidelity Total Bond ETF has a price-earnings ratio of 23.00 and a price-book ratio of 2.44.
+In terms of valuation, iShares MSCI EAFE ETF has a price-earnings ratio of 12.71 and a price-book ratio of 1.57.

-Navalign, LLC reduced their investment in ARCA:SUB by 58,468 shares.
-The trade had a 2.56% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $103.92.
+Nationwide Asset Management LLC reduced their investment in NAS:ACWI by 1,799,100 shares.
+The trade had a 12.66% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $90.5.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 94,639 shares in ARCA:CMF, giving the stock a 2.33% weight in the equity portfolio.
-Shares traded for an average price of $56.33 during the quarter.
+The guru sold out of their 186,220-share investment in NAS:IGSB.
+Previously, the stock had a 6.79% weight in the equity portfolio.
+Shares traded for an average price of $50.77 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Navalign, LLC reduced their investment in ARCA:BOND by 46,251 shares.
-The trade had a 1.92% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $96.98.
+The guru sold out of their 75,000-share investment in ARCA:GDX.
+Previously, the stock had a 2.04% weight in the equity portfolio.
+Shares traded for an average price of $33.8 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, PIMCO Active Bond ETF has a price-earnings ratio of 56.54.
+In terms of valuation, VanEck Gold Miners ETF has a price-earnings ratio of 16.62 and a price-book ratio of 1.45.

-During the quarter, Navalign, LLC bought 58,458 shares of ARCA:SCHP for a total holding of 336,460.
-The trade had a 1.42% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $57.54.
+During the quarter, Nationwide Asset Management LLC bought 2,630 shares of NAS:TLT for a total holding of 6,430.
+The trade had a 0.39% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $117.54.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.